IBR vs. ICR: Which Income-Driven Repayment Plan Is Right for You?

-Applying for an income-driven repayment plan is relatively easy and can be done online.
 To get started, complete an online income-driven repayment plan request.
-Once you’re on the site, you can choose the plan you’d like to apply for (such as IBR or ICR) and also provide proof of income using your last tax return to see how you might qualify.
-To ensure you’re providing the most up-to-date information, make sure your income hasn’t significantly changed since you last filed your taxes.
+You can choose the plan you’d like to apply for (such as IBR or ICR) and provide proof of income using your last tax return.

 Another option: Student loan refinancing

-Income-driven repayment plans can help you manage your student loans, but they also have a few major drawbacks.
-For one, they extend your repayment term by more than a decade, from 10 years to at least 20 years.
-This means you’ll be burdened with student loan payments for many years, and will also pay more interest.
+Although income-driven repayment plans can help you manage your student loans, they have some drawbacks.
+For one, they extend your repayment term by more than a decade, from 10 years to at least 20 years, which means more interest in the long run.

-One drawback to income-driven plans is that they only apply to federal student loans.
-Since the federal student loan limit for undergraduates is $31,000, many borrowers may also be carrying a good deal of private student loan debt.
+Another drawback to income-driven repayment plans is that they only apply to federal student loans.
+Since the federal student loan limit for undergraduates is $31,000, many borrowers need to turn to private student loans to help cover their total cost of attendance.